vedantneekhra/DQN/README.md

     - Used two neural net, one for q-function for value iterator and other q-function for policy.
     - Update q-function for policy after some episodes of value iterator so that value becomes optimal for that policy.
 - Other than using replay buffer as it is memory efficient way, I feed forward the network after every state transition and backpropogated it at the end of the episode.
 This also stabilized the neural net.

+## TODO
+- Modify value iterator to TD(lamda) in Backward Veiw (feel it will converge value function earlier because agent receives negative reward at the end of the episode and using backward veiw will propogate it backward earlier).